liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/03-resolving-cnfe-and-cdnfe-in-osgi-bundles.markdown

 If the package you need is from a @product@ module, (i.e., it's **NOT** from a global library), you can add the package to that module's `bnd.bnd` exports.
 You should **NOT**, however, undertake this lightly.
-The package would already be be exported if Liferay intended for it to be available.
+The package would already be exported if Liferay intended for it to be available.

 ## Case 4: The Missing Class Belongs to a Java Runtime Package [](id=case-4-the-missing-class-belongs-to-a-java-runtime-package)